-This is part of my ongoing series on how to survive in Germany based on my experiences.
+This is part of my ongoing series on surviving in Germany based on my own experiences.
 Today we will look at Christmas in Germany, which is rich in traditions.
 Many Christmas customs around the world originated in Germany, like the use of decorated trees and the tradition of Christmas markets.
 Below are 5 things to know about Christmas in Germany.

 The Christmas season begins four weeks before Christmas day, at what is known as Advent.
 Germans celebrate this time by lighting an Adventskranz (wreath) like the one pictured above.
 It consists of four candles, which are lighted at the beginning of each week, one candle per week.
 You can buy these already prepared or create your own.

 For children there is the Adventskalendar.
 Manufacturers sell these as a cardboard box with windows for each day (starting Dec 1 until the 24th).
 Behind each window is for example chocolate or a picture.
 Some families create their own Advent calendar (as pictured above), using small bags or Christmas boots for each day, and place chocolate and small toys inside.

 St. Nicholas Day (Nikolaustag)

 On December 6, Germans celebrate St. Nicholas Day on the day of his death.
 He was a bishop who once helped a poor man with three daughters by secretly leaving three bags of gold on their doorstep during the night, presumably down a chimney or in a stocking, hence where the tradition of Santa Claus comes from.
 On this day, children receive a chocolate figure of St. Nikolaus, typically in a basket with oranges, nuts, and other sweets.